torquebox/torquebox.org/news/2012-03-28-torquebox-openshift.md

 **three different languages** all running in the **same JVM** on **OpenShift**.
 Mind blown yet?

-The fun doesn't stop here.
+The fun doesn't stop there.
 Want to deploy a second Ruby application to this same TorqueBox instance?
 Just create a new directory next to the `ruby/` and `clojure/` ones already present and place your code inside of it, ensuring you have a `torquebox.yml` or `config/torquebox.yml` inside the new directory with a unique web context specified.
 Add the new files to git, `git push`, and watch your new application be picked up and deployed to TorqueBox.
 We detect the type of application from the contents of the directory, not from the directory name.
 The sample applications are just named ruby and clojure for simplicity.

 Don't want the example Clojure app anymore?
 Just `rm -r clojure/`.
 Don't want the example Java app?
 Just `rm -r src` and `rm